Sausage and Lentils Casserole is a spicy, satisfying, and incredibly delicious one-pot stew that is great for leftovers.

 Plus, by combining lentils with sausage, you get a substantial serving of protein to keep you full and satisfied.

 One of my favorite parts of this lentil sausage stew dish is that it has tons of vegetables, like kale, onions, and garlic, giving this dish antioxidants and phytochemicals that help you feel good from the inside out.

-Ever find a recipe and think "oh that looks ok..." but then it turns out AMAZING?
+Ever find a recipe and think "That looks ok..." but then it turns out AMAZING?

-This is that recipe.
+This is that sausage and lentils casserole recipe.
 Trying to find a use for the leftover sausage in my fridge to pair with the random pantry ingredients I have (lentils or beans or something like that), I found this recipe from Serious Eats.
 And whew am I glad I tried it!

-The fact that it's made it one pot really sold me because cooking everything in one pot makes life much easier.
-And then this lentils sausage kale dish turned out to be absolutely perfect.
+The fact that it's made in one pot really sold me because cooking everything in one pot makes life much easier.
+And then this lentil sausage kale dish turned out to be absolutely perfect.
 HIGHLY recommend!

 - 8 ounces sausage sliced

 - 1 ¼ cup onions diced (1 medium)

 - 2 teaspoons garlic minced (2 cloves)